 - Take handfuls of the cabbage and stuff it into the jar pressing down firmly

-- If you are using salt sprinkle a little salt on each layer
+- Sprinkle a little salt on each layer

 - Fill the jar in this way